radashi-org/radashi-tools/packages/radashi-vscode/README.md

 Every command is available through the command palette, prefixed with `Radashi:`.

+### Command availability

 Note that some commands won't be available unless your Radashi exists in one of the open folders.
-Alternatively, you can set the `radashi.path` setting to the path of your Radashi.
+Alternatively, you can set the `radashi.path` [workspace setting](https://code.visualstudio.com/docs/getstarted/settings#_workspace-settings) to the path of your Radashi.